alorum/seoslides/readme.txt

 == Changelog ==

+= Dev =

+* Improved: The seoslides importer now presents a progress bar rather than a scrolling list of slide counts.
+* New: Slide imports are now processed in parallel to enhance the speed of the importer.

 = 1.3.1 =

 * Fix: Strip spaces from the end of image URLs so they display properly as embedded media.